+1 Accelerated Master's (Dual-Degree) Program in any Temple University undergraduate major + Advocacy & Organizational Development (MEd)

 - AOD 5404: Organizational Communication (3 credits)

-- One Elective (3 credits) selected in consultation with your advisor.
+- Three Approved Elective (9 credits) selected in consultation with your advisor.
 Selected course must be relevant to the student's choice of specialization.

 Only students who have been accepted for the+1 Accelerated Program will be able to register for these classes as undergraduates.
 The graduate courses will be coded as undergraduate courses on your undergraduate transcript and undergraduate tuition will be applied.
 After you matriculate into the graduate program, the graduate level indicator will be added to these courses so that they may also count towards the master's degree.